 Consider the time

-To determine whether refinancing makes financial sense for you, consider how long you'll be living in your home and whether the savings you'll receive from a lower interest rate will eventually make up for the costs you'll pay up front.
+Surprise – this isn't entirely about how quick you can get the loan processed.
+To determine whether refinancing makes financial sense for you, consider how long you'll be living in your home or how long you plan to own your car and whether the savings you'll receive from a lower interest rate will eventually make up for the costs you'll pay up front.

 Your financial institution wants to keep you happy